Resolving diffusion signatures in distant pulsar halos with current and future experiments: Instrumental Setup and Monte Carlo data

 LHAASO is a new-generation $\gamma$-ray and cosmic-ray observatory located at an altitude of 4410 m in Daocheng, Sichuan province, China ($29^\circ 21' 31''$ N, $100^\circ 08' 15''$ E) \cite{LHAASO:whitepaper}.
 It consists of three sub-arrays: the LHAASO-KM2A, the Water Cherenkov Detector Array (LHAASO-WCDA), and the Wide Field-of-view Cherenkov Telescope Array (LHAASO-WFCTA).
 Partial operation of LHAASO began in 2019, and the full construction was completed in 2021.
 LHAASO-KM2A is composed of 5216 electromagnetic detectors (EDs) and 1188 muon detectors (MDs), covering an area of 1.3 $\rm{km}^2$.
 The EDs (MDs) are deployed with spacings of 15 m (30 m).
 The EDs are plastic scintillation detectors that measure the electromagnetic component of EASs and are designed primarily for event reconstruction.
 The MDs detect the muonic component of EASs and are mainly used for cosmic-ray background discrimination.
 High-energy $\gamma$-ray events above 10 TeV are predominantly recorded by KM2A.
 The array has a wide field of view of approximately 2 sr and operates with a nearly full duty cycle, providing unprecedented sensitivity for surveying the $\gamma$-ray sky at energies above 20 TeV.

 We adopt the LHAASO-KM2A instrument response IRFs calibrated using observations of the Crab Nebula \cite{LHAASO:2024zug}.
 Specifically, we use the IRFs corresponding to a zenith angle of $\theta = 20^\circ$, ensuring consistency with those released by the other experiments considered in this work.
 The expected background rate is derived by convolving the all-particle cosmic-ray flux \cite{Gaisser:2013bla} with the effective area.
-This effective area is obtained from the photon effective area by first dividing by the $\gamma$-ray selection efficiency and then multiplying by the cosmic-ray rejection power reported in Ref.~\cite{LHAASO:2024zug}.
-Using this procedure, we obtain the angular resolution, effective area, and expected background rate consistent with those reported in Ref.~\cite{Celli:2024cny}.
+The cosmic-ray (CR) effective area is derived from the reference $\gamma$-ray effective area by accounting for their respective selection efficiencies.
+Specifically, assuming the initial effective areas for CRs and $\gamma$-rays are identical prior to selection, the CR effective area is calculated as $A_{\text{eff}}^{\text{CR}} = (A_{\text{eff}}^{\gamma} / \epsilon_{\gamma}) \cdot \epsilon_{\text{CR}}$, where $\epsilon_{\gamma}$ and $\epsilon_{\text{CR}}$ denote the survival fractions for $\gamma$-rays and CRs after selection cuts, respectively \cite{LHAASO:2024zug}.
+This procedure ensures that the angular resolution, effective area, and expected background rate remain consistent with the benchmarks established in Ref.~\cite{Celli:2024cny}.